popsim-consortium/stdpopsim/docs/tutorial.rst

 This gives all of the possible demographic models we could simulate.
 We choose the two population out-of-Africa :ref:`model <sec_catalog_homsap_models_outofafrica_2t12>` from `Tennesen et al. (2012) <https://doi.org/10.1126/science.1219240>`_ .
-By looking at the model help we find that the name for this model is ``OutOfAfrica_2T12`` and that we can specify it using the ``--model`` option.
+By looking at the model help we find that the name for this model is ``OutOfAfrica_2T12`` and that we can specify it using the ``--demographic-model`` or ``-d`` option.
 We choose to draw two samples from the African population and three samples from the European population.
-To increase simulation speed we can also chose to simulate a sequence a fraction of the length of the specified chromosome using the ``-l`` option (e.g. 5%).
+To increase simulation speed we can also choose to simulate a sequence that is a fraction of the length of the specified chromosome using the ``-l`` option (e.g. 5%).
 This is just specifying a sequence length, not actually selecting a subset of the chromosome to sequence and as such cannot be used with anything other than a